Cavity antiresonance spectroscopy of dipole coupled subradiant arrays: Single emitter antiresonance

-These equations exhibit the phenomenon of atomic antiresonances \cite{alsing1992suppression,sames2014antiresonance} where the resonantly driven atomic dipole oscillates in a way to counteract the cavity drive and leads to a minimum of transmission~\cite{zippilli2004suppression}.
-We analyze its dependence $\gamma$ studying the steady-state output field at the right mirror $\braket{A_\text{out}} = \sqrt{\kappa}\braket{a}$, which reads
+These equations exhibit the phenomenon of atomic antiresonances \cite{alsing1992suppression,sames2014antiresonance}, where the resonantly driven atomic dipole oscillates in a way to counteract the cavity drive and leads to a minimum of transmission~\cite{zippilli2004suppression}.
+We analyze its dependence on $\gamma$ by studying the steady-state amplitude transmission $t$, which is proportional to the output field amplitude $t=\kappa\braket{a}/\eta$.
+It reads